 A big shout-out to Ms. Nancy Baker, Recreation Program Supervisor for Aquatics, and her staff for making this possible for everyone.

 * Adult softball has only one undefeated team at this point in the season.
 The Ball Busters (Heather Goodwin) has an unblemished 8-0 record at this time in the adult women’s softball.

-Page 2 of 3 - Luxury Imports (Deb Guse), a new addition to women’s softball, is currently in second place sporting a 5-3 record.
+Luxury Imports (Deb Guse), a new addition to women’s softball, is currently in second place sporting a 5-3 record.
 Kristy Krum also brought in William White and Sons as a new women’s team.